LeeLoew/LeelandRogers/teachinginfluences.md

 <p>&nbsp;</p>
 <img src="{{ 'CritPed.jpg' | relative_url }}" alt="Not found" />

 As part of my effort to self-educate and strive for inclusivity in the classroom, I have greatly appriciated The Critical Pedagogy Reader.
-The insightful perspectives provided within this text has been invaluable to me and my goals to build toward an equitable and inclusive learning environment for my students.
+The insightful perspectives provided within this text has been invaluable to me and my goals to build toward an equitable and inclusive learning environment for students.
 <p>&nbsp;</p>